-Subject and grading experts have been heavily involved in helping us map our Steps in the Scale to indicative grades for maths.
+Subject and grading experts have been heavily involved in helping up map our Steps in the Scale to indicative grades for science.
 Below is the initial mapping, which has given schools using ActiveLearn: Progress & Assess confidence in predicting student progress, and is a very useful tool for helping to explain to students what they need to do to get the best grade achievable to them.

 We’re really excited about this work and its potential for helping teachers and students.
 It is, however, important to understand that this mapping is for guidance only to support teachers’ own predictions of progress and is not an accurate predictor of grades.
 We will continually update our Progression Maps, the Scale and indicative grade mapping to reflect the changes to national subject entry patterns and performance that inform our best estimates.
-The latest review for A level Maths and GCSE Maths took place in August 2019, with no changes needed to the initial mappings shown above.
+The latest review took place in August 2019, with no changes needed to the initial mapping shown above.

 Preview Progress & Assess on ActiveLearn